thanathasCh/Imagine/README.md

 # Imagine
-This is web application project from Flask that I did for my term project in Intelligence System Development class.
+This is web application project made from Flask that I did for my term project in Intelligence System Development class.
-The application of this program is searching the images that have you in it by the given images of yourself.
+The main feature of this program is searching the images that have you in it from the given images of yourself.

 It also allows organizers to create, edit, and delete the event.

 ## Installing
-This is a project based on python.
+This project is based on python.
 In order to run this project, you need the following libraries:

 1. Flask
 2. Numpy